 Barros Laboratory

-Our lab conducts fundamental research and applied biotechnology focused on plants to develop solutions for global challenges such as food security, climate change, and sustainable production of energy and commodity chemicals.
+Our lab conducts fundamental research and applied plant biotechnology to develop solutions for global challenges such as food security, climate change, and sustainable production of energy and commodity chemicals.

 Research Overview